Pete Best: Theatre

 BEST!, a comedy play written by Liverpool playwright Fred Lawless, was staged at the Liverpool Everyman Theatre and the Dublin Theatre Festival in 1995 and 1996.
-The play, which was mainly fiction, showed an alternate history scenario where after Pete Best's sacking, he went on to become a world-famous rock superstar while his ex-group struggled as one hit wonders.
+The play, which was mainly fiction, showed an alternate history scenario where after Pete Best's sacking, he went on to unexpectedly become a world-famous rock superstar while his ex-group struggled as one hit wonders.
 The play was critically acclaimed in both the Liverpool Echo and also in Spencer Leigh's 1998 book Drummed Out: The Sacking of Pete Best.

 Pete Best is a main character in David Harrower's 2001 play Presence, premiered at the Royal Court Theatre, London, dramatising the Beatles' time in Hamburg.

 Andrew Games portrayed Pete Best in BestBeat, which was performed at the Unity Theatre in 2018.
 The play depicted Best's dismissal in 1962.